High School FLASH, 3rd Edition

 Intended Population

-The program is designed for high school students in grades 9–12.
+The program is designed for and was evaluated with high school students in grades 9–12.

 Program Setting

-The program is designed to be delivered in high school classrooms, though it has been implemented in a wide variety of settings.
+The program is designed for and was evaluated in high school classrooms, though it has been implemented in a wide variety of settings.

 Contact and Availability Information